hosshonarvar/SegNet/README.md

 # Image-Segmentation
 Challenge problem: Image segmentation of celebrity faces

 In this project, I have developed a deep learning framework for image segmentation of celebrity faces.
-Below I summurize the the components of the project and more details can be found in the notebook file.
+Below I summurize the components of the project and more details can be found in the notebook file.

 1-Dataset